emarmolsanchez/eMIRNA/README.md

 ## eMIRNA.Hunter_denovo

-The eMIRNA.Hunter_denovo module is a modified versión of eMIRNA.Hunter module, developed to obtain pre-miRNA candidate sequences to perform a de novo discovery of novel putative miRNAs from smallRNA-seq files.
+The eMIRNA.Hunter_denovo module is a modified versión of eMIRNA.Hunter module, developed to obtain pre-miRNA candidate sequences to perform a *de novo* discovery of novel putative miRNAs from smallRNA-seq data.

 Users should provide a properly collapsed FASTA file with smallRNA-seq sequences from canonical FASTQ sequence files.
-The FASTQ files should be quality-check filtered and sequencing adaptors trimmed before running the collapser tool from FASTX-toolkit (http://hannonlab.cshl.edu/fastx_toolkit/index.html) for collapsing FASTQ files into FASTA files with uniquely represented sequences.
+The FASTQ files should be quality-check filtered and sequencing adaptor trimmed before running any available collapser tool, e.g. FASTQ collapser from FASTX-toolkit (http://hannonlab.cshl.edu/fastx_toolkit/index.html) for collapsing FASTQ files into FASTA files with uniquely represented sequences.

 Users are encouraged to perform a pre-filtering process of the collapsed FASTA file to retain sequences between 18-25 nucleotides in length, corresponding to the average length of mature miRNAs.
+The eMIRNA.Filter.by.Size function could be use for this purpose.

 A detailed explanation of each variable can be accessed with -h (help) option: